Before You Begin

 Google+ Connector Example

-- Click 'Create Credentials' at the far right hand side.
+Click 'Create Credentials' on the far right-hand side.

 3. Custom Scripts